 Vegetation Pesticide Handlers, Sprayers, and Applicators

 Recruiter.com helps professionals in vegetation pesticide handler, sprayer, and applicator careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Also known as:

 Certified Pesticide Applicator, Fruit Sprayer, Herbicide Sprayer, Orchard Sprayer, Plant Sprayer, Weed Sprayer

 Keeping plants free of bugs and disease or helping them grow more robust, often requires the application of pesticides, fertilizers, and other chemicals.
 Sprayers and applicators do a lot more than press the "on" switch.